ssatwik975/resume-site/README.md

 In this project I developed and deployed a full-stack portfolio website utilizing various AWS services to ensure a secure and scalable solution.
 The resume website features a JavaScript visitor counter storing data on a DynamoDB database, that is accessed and updated via an API endpoint I made through API-Gateway and AWS Lambda function written in Python.
 The web assets are stored inside an S3 bucket, which is served via CloudFront distributions with DNS management done through my Route53 hosted zones.

+I initially set up a manual deployment (`resume.satwik.in`), and later created a fully automated Terraform-managed version (`terraformed-resume.satwik.in`) to demonstrate Infrastructure as Code practices.
+Both deployments share the same frontend codebase but have independent backend infrastructure.

-The entire infrastructure is also defined and managed via Terraform.
+The entire infrastructure is also defined and managed via Terraform for the terraformed version.

-View [resume.satwik.in](https://resume.satwik.in) or [terraformed-resume.satwik.in](https://terraformed-resume.satwik.in) for the terraformed version
+View [resume.satwik.in](https://resume.satwik.in) (standard version) or [terraformed-resume.satwik.in](https://terraformed-resume.satwik.in) for the terraformed version

 ## Technologies and Tools

 - **JavaScript**
-- **JQuery**
+- **jQuery**
 - **AWS S3**
 - **AWS CloudFront**
 - **AWS Route 53**